flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/charts.md

 ### Map Controls

-After authenticating you will have access to the Navigraph page where you can list available charts for airports, view and pin them, etc. See the list of controls below.
+After authenticating, you will have access to the Navigraph page where you can list available charts for airports, view and pin them, etc. See the list of controls below.

 !!! block ""
     ![](../../assets/flypados3/airport-selection.png){loading=lazy width=50% align=left}